macp3o/linux-tweaks/README.md

 > Setting 7 reduces disk accesses by halving the interval of session writes.

 #### 4. Google Talk plugin
-Install google-talkplugin by visiting gmail or g+.
+Install the google-talk plugin by visiting gmail or g+.

 #### 5. Auto-save the session on exit
 Run gconf-editor from the menu Accessories, and change the desktop session to auto-save on exit.